Create a Project Charter

 In this case, let’s try a problem statement of:

-Problem: AAF: Travel is only converting 0.3% of Voice Marketing exposures, well short of the industry standard of 3%, and incurring licensing costs well in excess of returns.
+Problem: AAF: Travel is only converting 0.3% of Voice Marketing exposures, well short of the industry standard of 3%, and incurring licensing costs well over returns.
 Additionally, AAF: Travel’s revenue is down 66% over the same period from $12M to $4M.
-This is both a revenue and expense issue, resulting in decreased sales and missed revenue targets over the past three months.
+This is a revenue and expense issue, resulting in decreased sales and missed revenue targets over the past three months.
 AAF is committed to returning AAF: Travel to previous levels of revenue.

 Business Case

-We had some great direction on expanding our business case and setting specific goals and objectives.
+We had great direction on expanding our business case and setting specific goals and objectives.

 • ” Define the primary, secondary & tertiary business measures and derive the business case components. ” – Nicole Greyling